Ten measures of leadership

-One day my dad sent me this document from 1984.
-It’s got all these nuggets of wisdom, and it made me think: while everything in the world has gotten so complex, ideas on good leadership remain evergreen.
+One day my dad sent me this document with all these nuggets of wisdom.
+And it made me think: while everything in the world has gotten so complex, why do decades-old ideas on leadership still resonate?

 How well do you distinguish between essentials and non-essentials?
 Successful leaders can pinpoint the essentials of a transaction and eliminate non-essentials.
 In a world of increasing complexity the ability to sort out the essentials of a problem—of an opportunity—is next in line to your basic judgement.

 Have you ever stopped to think that nothing ever happens, nothing ever starts until somebody has an idea?
 Creative thinking breeds creative thinking.
 It is one human trait that never wears out.

 A successful leader knows how to deal with people and how to handle people.
 They know how to get people to do things—to want to do things.
 A successful leader is respected by their superiors, their peers and their subordinates.
 Each kind of relationship must be studied and solved as a special problem, or perhaps a special opportunity.

 A successful leader is able to inspire others.
 Your attitude can create a state of mind in the other person.
 Look for things to be for rather than things to be against.

 This is closely related to the last one.
 This is because people will not follow a leader who lacks courage.
 You must have the courage to take action on your decisions.